orourkedd/effects-as-data-redux/README.md

 ```
 ## Usage with create-react-app

 `create-react-app` doesn't play nice with generators.
-To fix this, `npm install regenerator-runtime`.
-Then, add `import 'regenerator-runtime/runtime'` to the entry point of the project (ie, `src/index.js`).
+To fix this:
+* `npm install regenerator-runtime`.
+* Follow the example of `index.js` and `app.js` in: https://github.com/orourkedd/effects-as-data-examples/tree/master/todoapp

 ### How it works